mmai/arbre-integral/README.md

 * `www/wp-content/plugins/arbre-integral/` custom plugin wich allows management of the poem contents and the generation of the final PDF documents.

 Poem contents are stored in the `www/arbreintegral.json` JSON file (`shakespeare.json` on the gh-pages branch).
 The file name is defined in the src/setting.xxx.js file.

+For a stripped down version containing only the Cycle.js app, whithout the worpress backend administration, please look at  https://github.com/mmai/poemaze/ (demo: https://mmai.github.io/poemaze/ )

 ## Credits